lenahabdulrahman/Movie-recommendation-system-/README.md

 2. Answer the questions and get a movie.

 ## Features
-Choosing movie by your preferences
+Choosing movie by your preferences.

 ## Status
 Project is: _completed_.

 ## Inspiration
-Project for Foundations of declarative programming classes in Prolog
+Project for Foundations of declarative programming classes in Prolog.